Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * You can find issues and feature requests related to this release on our [roadmap](https://github.com/Icinga/icingaweb2-module-director/milestone/12?closed=1)

+### Automation
+* FIX: A Sync Rule with `merge` policy used to re-enable manually disabled objects, even when no Sync Property `disabled` has been defined

 ### Large environments
-* Director tries to raise it's memory limit for certain memory-intensive tasks.
+* FIX: Director tries to raise it's memory limit for certain memory-intensive tasks.
 When granted more (but not infinite) memory however this had the effect that he self-restricted himself to a lower limit.
-This has now been fixed.

 1.4.0
 -----